LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-16th.md

 </table>
 </div>

-All customers with branded URLs will be able to use the Third-Party Bots.
+All customers with branded URLs will be able to use the third-party bots.
 Their configurations need to be present in the LiveEngage k8 environment in order to make use of this feature.

 ## Error on saving agent information after the change in picture URL